-Things That Hiring Managers and Recruiters Should Have in Their Job Postings
+9 Things That Hiring Managers and Recruiters Should Put in Job Postings

-Since graduating college 6 years ago this May, I have done the job search twice.
+Since graduating college, I have done the job search twice.
 Due to relocation, I am currently on my third job search (while employed).
 Each of the three has been different as I’ve developed as a person and professional, acquired in-demand skills (i.e. foreign languages), and have grown my network.
-Neither of these guarantee a job, but they do give you an edge in the job market (speaking for the United States).
+None of these guarantee a job, but they do give you an edge in the job market (speaking for the United States).

 Since I am opting for a career change that places me out of the classroom, I have taken to job posting sites to get a scope of what’s out there in addition to my network.
 There are a surprising amount of jobs out there that require degrees I didn’t know existed (volunteer coordinator certificate?
 Can we talk about my two years of actual experience and training instead?).
 There are also positions that I didn’t know existed (haven’t they been saying that we’re training current college students for jobs that don’t exist yet?).